matrix-org/matrix-spec-proposals/proposals/2659-appservice-ping.md

 The endpoints can be implemented as `/_matrix/app/unstable/fi.mau.msc2659/ping` and `/_matrix/client/unstable/fi.mau.msc2659/appservice/{appserviceId}/ping`.
 Error codes can use `FI.MAU.MSC2659_` instead of `M_` as the prefix.

+`fi.mau.msc2659` can be used as an `unstable_features` flag in `/versions` to indicate support for the unstable prefixed endpoint.
+Once the MSC is approved, `fi.mau.msc2659.stable` can be used to indicate support for the stable endpoint until the spec release containing the endpoint is supported.